-This rich exposure to the field allows students to hone their professional and educational interests, preparing them for greater success and satisfaction after graduation.
+Through hands-on experience and close mentorship, students hone their professional and educational interests in earth and environmental sciences, allowing for greater success and satisfaction after graduation.

 Academy of Natural Sciences of Drexel University